Eritrea | Breakfast

 3

-Remove from heat.
-Stir in olive oil and lemon juice.
-The ful should be creamy but not soupy.
+Take off the heat and stir in olive oil and lemon juice.
+The ful should be loose enough to scoop with bread.

 4